 Between late 2005 and summer 2007, I conducted fieldwork in a tiny village called Spey Bay on the Moray Firth coast in northeast Scotland, amongst the people who work and volunteer in the wildlife centre there.
-The Moray Firth has a resident population of over one hundred bottlenose dolphins and sightings of dolphins, seals, porpoises and minke whales are common in the summer months.
-Although they are aware that cetaceans are wild animals, the people who work and volunteer at the wildlife centre think of them as intelligent, social and generally kind-spirited; they represent what is good about the natural world and the ethical imperative to conserve and protect the environment (see also Dow 2016).
+The Moray Firth has a resident population of over one hundred bottlenose dolphins, and sightings of dolphins, seals, porpoises and minke whales are common in the summer months.
+Although they are aware that cetaceans are wild animals, the people who work and volunteer at the wildlife centre think of them as intelligent, social, and generally kind-spirited; they represent what is good about the natural world and the ethical imperative to conserve and protect the environment (see also Dow 2016b).
 The staff and volunteers of the wildlife centre in Spey Bay have placed themselves in the role of caring for these animals, and by extension the wider environment.
-Along with their specific interest in cetacean conservation, they are influenced by the environmental movement, which compels them to reduce their carbon emissions, recycle their waste and consume products that have been produced and traded fairly in their everyday lives.
+Along with their specific interest in cetacean conservation, they are influenced by the environmental movement, which compels them to reduce their carbon emissions, recycle their waste, and consume products that have been produced and traded fairly.1

-In this article, I will focus on people in Spey Bay's visions of the future, and specifically, the place of reproduction in the future.
-As they recognise, while access to food and a safe environment to live in are of course crucial to individuals' survival, the endangerment and extinction of species is ultimately caused by the failure to reproduce future generations.
-In the article, I will trace some of the connections people in Spey Bay made between reproduction, time and the environment, focusing particularly on their concerns about infertility and endangerment.
-In thinking about the present and the future, people considered what the best thing is to do with natural resources, how best to manage natural drives and what we do with things that humans have produced.
+In this article, I will focus on people in Spey Bay's visions of the future, and, specifically, the place of reproduction in the future.
+As they recognize, while access to food and a safe environment in which to live are of course crucial to individuals' survival, the endangerment and extinction of species are ultimately caused by the failure to reproduce future generations.
+In the article, I will trace some of the connections

+Journal of the Royal Anthropological Institute (N.S.)
+22, 653-669 people in Spey Bay made between reproduction, time, and the environment, focusing particularly on their concerns about infertility and endangerment.
+In thinking about the present and the future, people considered how best to manage natural resources, how to deal with natural drives, and what to do with things that humans have produced.
 In other words, when people in Spey Bay thought about the future, they worried most about what gets left behind for future generations.
-Running through all this are their ideas about the cumulative effects of human actions on the natural world and a view of the future as the accumulation of past and present events, decisions and actions.
+Running through all this are their ideas about the cumulative effects of human actions on the natural world and a view of the future as the accumulation of past and present events, decisions, and actions.